 Status of imported Certificate should be "Valid".

 3. Import the local certificate into the X-family.
+Use the certificate password that you noted when creating the certificate earlier.

 The certificate should appear in the Local Certificates tab and status should be "Valid".